iotaledger/iota-sdk/README.md

 The IOTA SDK requires `Rust` and `Cargo`.
 You can find installation instructions in the [Rust documentation](https://doc.rust-lang.org/cargo/getting-started/installation.html).

-We recommend you first update the Rust compiler to the latest stable version:
+We recommend that you update the Rust compiler to the latest stable version first:

 ```shell
 rustup update stable
 ```

-The nightly Rust compiler should be fine, but some changes might not be compatible.

 ### Dependencies